At Johns Hopkins, Cathy Hailey is a lecturer for the MA in Teaching Writing program.

 In 2010, she won the Mark Farrington Personal Writing Award, which afforded her the opportunity to attend the Geraldine Dodge Poetry Festival; she has attended ever since.
 In 2014, she was selected by Prince William Living as one of Prince William County’s Influential Women, and in 2016 was nominated for a Kathleen K. Seefeldt Award for Art Excellence in the category of Outstanding Arts Educator.

-After retiring from full-time teaching, Hailey participates in the PWCS Retirement Opportunity Program to support student writing initiatives.
-Hailey is a poet who coordinates the Poetry-in-the-Schools initiative and assists in northern region programming for the Poetry Society of Virginia (PSV).
+Since retiring from full-time teaching, in addition to teaching at Johns Hopkins, Hailey has participated in the PWCS Retirement Opportunity Program to support student writing initiatives.
+Hailey is a poet who coordinates the Poetry-in-the-Schools initiative and assists in northern region programming for the Poetry Society of Virginia.
 As a member of the Poet Laureate Circle, she co-coordinates In the Company of Laureates, a biennial reading of poets laureate held in Prince William County.

 Her writing has been published in the 2016 Poetry Virginia Review, The Journal of the Virginia Writing Project, What Peaches & What Penumbras: An Anthology of Grocery Lists, and in the Springtime in Winter and Peace and Identity anthologies, among other publications.